hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/homework/sessionIII_hw.md

 a.
 Subset `res_tableOE` to only return those rows that meet the criteria we specified above (adjusted p-values < 0.01 and log fold changes >1.5).
 Save the subsetted table to a data frame called `sig_table_hw_oe`. **Write the code below**:

 b.
 There is a DESeq2 function that summarizes how many genes are up- and down-regulated using our criteria for alpha=0.01.
-Use this on the `sig_table_hw_oe`. **Write the code you would use, and also, list how many genes are up- and down-regulated**.
+Use this on the `res_tableOE`. **Write the code you would use, and also, list how many genes are up- and down-regulated**.

 c.
 Get the gene names from `sig_table_hw_o`e and save them to a vector called `sigOE_hw`. **Write the code below**: